What is Community Supported Agriculture?

 Community Supported Agriculture (CSA) is a contemporary marketing tool for farmers, which allows the consumer to pre-purchase a "share" of the harvest for the season—thus creating a mutually supportive relationship between local farmers and community members.

 Want Our Produce?
-Two Options:
+You Have Two Options:

-Why Join Clagett Farm's CSA?
+Eight Reasons to Join Clagett Farm's CSA

 - Because your purchases should reflect what's important to you.